AdanJSuarez/folder_counter/README.md

 This software is so simple and not very useful for deploy it on the cloud.
 It makes more sense for using locally in a computer.
 For both cases this software need the following:
 * Write more unit tests (server and ui).
 It has some tests to show a bit how it works but it is far from been enough.
-We should run the test with coverage so depende on the minimum coverage set in the company we should add more test.
+We should run the test with coverage so depende on the minimum coverage set in the company it helps to know when is 'enough'.
 We should not think that 100% coverage is a bug free software!
 * In UI would be great to use a librery like bootstrap for React to get a prettier looking with almost zero efford.
+* It needs to set some kind of authentication and authorization mechanism: Oauth2, jwt, challenge, etc... it depends of the result of our risk analisys and how strong our security needs to be set.

+### Deploy this software:

+1.- A good idea is to have a domain like `https://www.myfilecounter.ca` It is not strictly necesary though.
+If we decide to go with one, we can have something like `https://www.myfilecounter.ca` for UI and `https://api.myfilecounter.ca` for API.
+We should hadler secure connections we need to set a certificate to make it `https` that allows us a encrypted communication between UI and the API.
+Cloud services make this process usually easy.

+2.- We need to decide the architecture, for example I know this software is going to be a complete success :-) and thousands of users are going to connect so we need to set something like: load balancer to distribute the work load among different instances of this software.
+A container orchestration service like AWS-Elastic Container Services or Kubernetes to handle those containers and scale them up (incrising demand) of down (decrese demand).
+We need a container registry where we deploy de Docker images like AWS-Elastic Container Registry, from where our orchestration solution is going to pick the Docker images.
+For this example we don't need database or broker message.
+If this software were more complex we can set some parts async for improving performance.

+In this matter to define and create the architecture we can create in our cloud provider or use a solution like Terraform that helps us to handle it.